Commonly Asked Questions:

 Grading is done by a grading committee and overseen by the coaching coordinator.
 All graders are accredited coaches who are members of Picnic Point Pumas netball club.
 All graders have an understanding of grading procedures and netball skills appropriate to the age they're grading.
 Apprentice selectors may also be in attendance for education purposes only and as a means to developing the club's future selectors.
 Apprentice grading sheets will not be used during discussion process or selection of teams.
-Any member of Pumas can nominate or be invited to become a selector.
-If you are interested, please advise the coaching coordinator of your interest prior to registration day.

 WHY IS GRADING DONE?

 Pumas grades to group players together who are equal in both their skill level and playing ability.
 This ensures compatibility with team members, increases fairness with court playing time, discourages discrimination and allows for equal development of skill through coaching.
 The grading process also highlights a need in skill development pathways for players and coaches.
 Pumas also grades to be competitive within BCNA.

 From 2010, all players turning 10 years and over may be graded (with the exception of seniors and any age division where only one team exists).
 Player's trialling for an older age division will be graded in comparison to that age group.

 WHAT IS BEING ASSESSED?

 Players are assessed on the correct use and familiarity with basic skills required to play netball.
 These include proficiency with catching, throwing and landing to increased skills such as anticipation, defence and attacking skills, speed, agility and court positioning.